 "Yeah!
 That big greedy beast must have eaten most of the other little fish.
 No wonder we were having trouble catching anything these past few days."

-The fish was served on earthenware platters, placed on the floor for everyone to sit around and help themselves.
+Fish steak fillets were served on earthenware platters, placed on the floor for everyone to sit around and help themselves.
 A side of sesame kelp salad was served alongside the main dish.
 Siku’s family laughed and talked together as they sat around and ate, recalling several fishing stories to each other.

 "So, now that you've taken care of that spirit, do you still need to be ferried?" asked Siku, remembering Treke asked about it earlier.